valaphee/mcrputil/README.md

 3. A contents.json should now be in your pack/output directory, the key will be displayed in the console after "Encryption finished, key: \<your key>"
 4. Zip your output directory contents (not the directory itself), and copy your key depending on the software used to \<your pack zip file>.key.

+For integration into build automation systems, it might be easier to use the --key command line argument with an own supplied key.

 ### Decryption

 ```